KeckObservatory/mKTL/doc/protocol.rst

       the daemon to update the local cache.

       The configuration contents are not fully described here, this is just a representation of the request.
-See the configuration documentation file for a full description of the data format.
+See the :ref:`configuration documentation <configuration>` for a full description of the data format.

       Example request::